MattHodge/matthodge.github.io/_posts/2016-03-28-windows-metric-dashboards-with-influxdb-and-grafana.md

 > As long as this number is under 100, you know that there is enough memory is your system to service your virtual machines.
 Ideally this value should be at 80 or lower.
 The closer this gets to 100, the closer you are to running out of memory.
 Once this number goes over 100 then you can pretty much guarantee that you have virtual machines that are paging in the guest operating system.

-Depending on the type of server you are trying to monitor, you will want to do the same and do some research about a few important performance counters you should be keeping an eye on.
+Depending on the type of server you are trying to monitor, you will want to do the same and research a few important performance counters you should be keeping an eye on.

 ### Adding Additional Counters